 One of the most common questions I get asked before a family shoot is – what do you think we should all wear?
 I thought I would break it down a little and give you a few suggestions for things that work well and clothing that is best avoided.
-I’m not a stylist but I love fashion and I’m always helping out the families I shoot with decide upon outfits that suit the style they are looking for, the location we are shooting at and the weather, so hopefully this helps you too!
+I’m not a stylist but I love fashion and I’m always helping out the families I shoot with decide upon outfits that suit the style they are looking for, the location we are shooting at and the weather, so hopefully, this helps you too!

 Things to avoid wearing //

-Slogan / Branded and licensed clothing – We all know the kids love these kind of clothes and also the dads!
+Slogan / Branded and licensed clothing – We all know the kids love these kinds of clothes and also the dads!
 I’m referring to the Disney princess and superhero clothes and the t-shirts with huge slogans across them or abbreviations.
 If you want timeless photos to hang around your home I would suggest steering clear of these types of clothes on this occasion.

 Matchy matchy outfits, aka the jeans and the white tops – This look has been done many times and although it had it’s place years ago I would suggest getting a little more creative and less clique.
-Come up with a fresh new look that reflects your family style a little more.
+Come up with a fresh new look that reflects your family-style a little more.
 One person in jeans and a plain top looks great, just steer clear of every person in the image being dressed in the same combo.

 Clothing patterns and colours that clash – I’m a big pattern lover and they can look beautiful in photoshoots but only when kept to a minimum.
 If one family member is wearing a bold patterned dress or top, use the pattern as a base to pull out some colours from.
 Dress the other family members in colours that are reflected in that pattern.
 Avoid all wearing bold items that clash with one another.